Memberships & Affiliations

 - Association for the Advancement of Sustainability in Higher Education (AASHE)

 All who care about environmental, social and economic responsibility should get connected with AASHE!
-UofL's membership gives all faculty, staff and students access to a world of benefits, including conference discounts and an online Resource Center containing how-to guides, best practices, campus profiles, assessment tools, policy and program databases, reports, and more.
+UofL's membership gives all faculty, staff and students access to a world of benefits, including member discounts and online resources.
 To get started, create a user profile using your @louisville.edu address.

 AASHE member benefits, services and programs include: